 Avoiding default judgment requires answering the summons and listing all affirmative defenses.
 These affirmative defenses are explained further on our site.

 Do I need an attorney to defend myself against creditors?
 No!
-You can successful defend yourself against debt collectors and creditors without having to pay an attorney.
+You can successfully defend yourself against debt collectors and creditors without having to pay an attorney.
 For step-by-step help try using the Defendant’s Package.

 How do I file a motion to dismiss?
 Review the lawsuit & court rules.
 Check your state’s statute of limitations laws online.
-Obtain the necessary forms from the Court Clerk.
+Obtain the necessary forms from the court clerk.
 Clearly state reasons for dismissal, present your argument & facts of the case.
-Submit the form to Court, send a copy to creditor and keep a copy.
+Submit the form to court, send a copy to creditor and keep a copy.

-The following items must be proven to the Court in order for Debt Collectors to win the case:
+The following items must be proven to the court in order for debt collectors to win the case: